peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-A CBOR object where each key and value of the given map is converted to a CBOR object and copied to a new map, or CBORObject.Null if <i>dic</i>
+A CBOR object where each key and value of the given map is converted to a BOR object and copied to a new map, or CBORObject.Null if <i>dic</i>
 is null.

 ### FromObjectAndTag